Monaco defender Andreas Wolf has revealed his unhappiness with the club's summer spending spree and warned their new look squad will take time to gel.

-After winning promotion to Ligue 1 last season, owner Dimitry Rybolovlev has spent 146 million euros on the likes of Radamel Falcao, James Rodriguez and Joao Moutinho in a bid to take the division by storm.
+After winning promotion to Ligue 1 last season, owner Dimitry Rybolovlev has spent £125 million on the likes of Radamel Falcao, James Rodriguez and Joao Moutinho in a bid to take the division by storm.

-Wolf has also yet to be convinced that his side's grand transfer outlay will be a guarantee of success and fears the club will be left in a mess if the wealthy owner decides to withdraw his investment in the future.
+But Wolf is yet to be convinced that his side's grand transfer outlay will be a guarantee of success and fears the club will be left in a mess if their wealthy owner decides to withdraw his investment in the future.

-Wolf arrived at the Stade Louis II in Jan.
-2012, starting 19 games for the club last season, but will face fierce competition for a starting slot this term, with Ricardo Carvalho and Eric Abidal both reinforcing the defense.
+Wolf arrived at the Stade Louis II in January 2012, starting 19 games for the club last season, but will face fierce competition for a starting slot this term, with Ricardo Carvalho and Eric Abidal both reinforcing the defence.